Back to ¡°Memory Booster of Regional Anatomy¡±

 < Nerves >

 Whereas the somatic motor and somatic sensory nerves (Fig. 2-10) are distributed in the abdominal wall (Fig. 6-5), the visceral motor and visceral sensory nerves (Fig. 3-17) are distributed in the abdominal cavity.
-For the distribution of the visceral nerves, the celiac, superior mesenteric, and inferior mesenteric plexuses exist at the levels of corresponding arteries, in front of the abdominal aorta (Fig. 6-48).
-There are the superior and inferior hypogastric plexuses for the pelvic cavity and perineum.
+For the distribution of the visceral nerves, the celiac, superior mesenteric, and inferior mesenteric plexuses exist at the levels of corresponding arteries, in front of the abdominal aorta (Fig. 6-45).
+In succession, there are the superior and inferior hypogastric plexuses for the pelvic cavity and perineum.

-Concerning the sympathetic nerve, the greater and lesser (thoracic) splanchnic nerves (Fig. 3-18) enter the celiac and superior mesenteric plexuses; the lumbar splanchnic nerve enters the inferior mesenteric and superior hypogastric plexuses; the sacral splanchnic nerve (Fig. 7-18) enters the inferior hypogastric plexus.
+Concerning the sympathetic nerve, the greater and lesser (thoracic) splanchnic nerves (Fig. 3-18) enter the celiac and superior mesenteric plexuses; the lumbar splanchnic nerves enter the inferior mesenteric and superior hypogastric plexuses; the sacral splanchnic nerves (Fig. 7-18) enter the inferior hypogastric plexus.

-The sympathetic splanchnic nerves are named after the paravertebral ganglia (thoracic, lumbar, and sacral ganglia) (Figs. 5-43, 7-18), while the parasympathetic splanchnic nerve (pelvic splanchnic nerve) is not.
+The sympathetic splanchnic nerves are named after the paravertebral ganglia (thoracic, lumbar, and sacral ganglia) (Figs. 5-43, 7-18), while the parasympathetic splanchnic nerves (pelvic splanchnic nerves) is not.

 The thoracic splanchnic nerves and lumbar splanchnic nerves (from the 1st–2nd lumbar ganglia) include the preganglionic fibers (Route B in Fig. 3-18).
 However, the lumbar splanchnic nerves (from the 3rd–5th lumbar ganglia) and sacral splanchnic nerves involve the postganglionic fibers (Route C in Fig. 3-18).